 CEOGC and its partners deliver high-quality early childhood education programs in safe, nurturing environments.
 Apart from this pre-school education, Head Start provides various services to the children and their families including health checkups, mental health and free dental screenings, nutritious meals and family literacy opportunities.
 The overall purpose of the program is to incorporate the entire household into the spirit of growth and personal responsibility.

 The Head Start program puts parental involvement in focus.
 After all, effective parent participation is vital to the growth of the children who participate in it.
 In addition to taking part in classroom activities, parents of the student are highly encouraged to both voice their opinions and to help shape the outcome through the Parent Committee's at each Head Start Center by participating in CEOGC Policy Council.

 There are a few offices in the region.
+Each processes applications from the general public.
 The Council for Economic Opportunities in Greater Cleveland (CEOGC) has several locations.
-Visit or call for any assistance.
+Visit or call for any assistance

 Central county is at 1849 Prospect Avenue, Suite 200, Phone: (216) 357-2621

 Glenville Ohio, location is 10640 St. Clair Avenue, Suite B. Call (216) 268-1600

 Tremont, Address: 3101 West 25th Street, main number (216) 858-1781